tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/authorize-with-shared-key.md

 Authorization: SharedKeyLite myaccount:ctzMq410TV3wS7upTBcunJTDLEJwMAZuFPfr0mrrA08=
 ```

-#### Table Service (Shared Key Lite Authentication)
+#### Table Service (Shared Key Lite authorization)
- You can use Shared Key Lite authentication to authenticate a request made against any version of the Table service.
+ You can use Shared Key Lite authorization to authorize a request made against any version of the Table service.

  To encode the signature string for a request against the Table service using Shared Key Lite, use the following format: